benhutchison/ScalaSwingContrib/README.md

 All classes reside in the scalaswingcontrib package namespace.

-Jars can be downloaded manually from the distributions directory.

 ScalaSwingContrib is derived from [https://github.com/kenbot/scala-swing] and [https://github.com/ingoem/scala-swing/pulls], and is maintained by Ben Hutchison and Ken Scambler.